markstringer-dti/markstringer-dti.github.io/dti.md

 Person 2: Humph.
 Fine.

 Generally in improvisation these kinds of responses are not recommended?
 Why because they "block" the scene moving forward.
 They don't build on it and move it forward.
-The poodle response is completely trying to negate the "offer" of the cabbage, utterly ruining any chance unfolding of a couple who learn to fly on the wings of their own farts or another possible story of the dangers of living with Kimchi that becomes self-aware.
+The poodle response is completely trying to stopi the "offer" of the cabbage.
+It ruins any chance of an interesting cabbage story.
+The story of a couple who learn to fly on the wings of their own farts.
+Or perhaps a story of the dangers of living with a pot of Kimchi that becomes self-aware.

-The second answer "Hmph.
+The second answer is "Hmph.
 Fine."
-Is perhaps even more dangerous to a good story because it just goes nowhere, what's really happening in such a situation is that the person who is speaking is scared.
-They feel out of control, so they're doing that absolute minimum possible, even though the result of this is very boring to watch, not very nice to their fellow performers and kind of defeats the whole object of improv.
+This is perhaps even more dangerous to a good story.
+It just goes nowhere.
+Again the story is stopped dead in its tracks.
+What's really happening in such a situation is that the person who is speaking is scared.
+They feel out of control, so they're doing that absolute minimum possible.
+The result is very boring to watch, not very nice to their fellow performers and kind of defeats the whole object of improv.
+But they feel safer than if they had accepted the offer of cabbage and allowed the story to progress.

 Here's another way of saying "Humph, fine."